Fatalion/fatcord-plus/README.md

 Just a convenience fork.
-All credit to the theme's original creator(s).
+All credit to the theme's author.